tensargh/mtgleague/docs/mtgleague_prd.md

 2. Select a store from the list
 3. View store information and current standings
 4. Browse active seasons and their standings
-5. Access past seasons if available
+5. Access past seasons via "Find a past season" section
+6. View complete season results on public standings pages
+7. View tournament brackets for completed seasons

 ### TO Flow
 1. Sign in with invited account